-The municipality of Camerino (Figure 1) has a total surface area of 128km2 with the Old Town accounting for 0.15km2.
-The municipality is located at an altitude of 600m and dominates the surrounding hilly landscape.
-It includes a hospital and the headquarters of the University of Camerino which are considered important institutions for the interior territory of the Marche Region between the Apennines (Italian mountains) and the coastal areas near the Adriatic Sea.
+The municipality of Camerino (Figure 1) has a total surface area of 128km with the Old Town accounting for 0.15km.
+The municipality is located at an altitude of 661 m and dominates the surrounding hilly landscape.
+It includes a hospital and the headquarters of the University of Camerino which are considered important institutions for the inner areas of the Marche Region between the Apennines (Italian mountains) and the coastal areas near the Adriatic Sea.

-After a major earthquake occurred in Central-Italy Earthquake in 2016, the entire population of Camerino's Old Town was temporarily displaced as a consequence of housing and other property lost or rendered uninhabitable.
+After the seismic sequence that struck Central Italy from August to October 2016, the entire population of the Camerino's Old Town was temporarily displaced as a consequence of housing and other property lost or rendered uninhabitable.
 Some people were relocated to housing in other towns with national funds allocated to support the payment of residential rent.
 Others were temporarily re-housed in pre-cast buildings located in emergency reception areas.